Exotica

 Exotica is a musical genre that was popular during the 1950s to mid-1960s with Americans who came of age during World War II.
-The term was coined by Simon "Si" Waronker, Liberty Records co-founder and board chairman, named after the 1957 Martin Denny album Exotica.
-The musical colloquialism exotica means tropical ersatz, the non-native, pseudo experience of insular Oceania, Southeast Asia, Hawaii, the Amazon basin, the Andes, the Caribbean and tribal Africa.
-Denny described the musical style as "a combination of the South Pacific and the Orient...what a lot of people imagined the islands to be like...it's pure fantasy though."
-While the South Seas forms the core region, exotica reflects the "musical impressions" of every place from standard travel destinations to the mythical "shangri-las" dreamt of by armchair safari-ers.
+The term was coined by Simon "Si" Waronker of Liberty Records in reference to Martin Denny's 1957 album Exotica.

+Exotica's sound is characterized as being evocative of a time and a place that is geographically far removed from the listener, largely instrumental and combining American jazz and pop music with influences from the Indigenous musics of Oceania, Southeast Asia, Latin America, and Africa, and frequently containing jungle-like sound effects such as bird calls.
+However, exotica was not intended as faithful renditions of international music traditions: Denny described the musical style as "a combination of the South Pacific and the Orient...what a lot of people imagined the islands to be like...it's pure fantasy though."

 History

 Les Baxter's Ritual of the Savage (Le Sacre du Sauvage) is one of the definitive albums of the exotica genre.

-Les Baxter's album Ritual of the Savage (Le Sacre du Sauvage) was released in 1952 and would become a cornerstone of exotica.
-This album featured lush orchestral arrangements along with tribal rhythms and offered such classics as "Quiet Village", "Jungle River Boat", "Love Dance", and "Stone God."
-Ritual is the seminal exotica record, influencing all that came after it.
+Les Baxter's 1951 album Ritual of the Savage (Le Sacre du Sauvage) became an early cornerstone of exotica.
+This album featured lush orchestral arrangements along with tribal rhythms and contained the first version of the genre standard "Quiet Village".
 As the 1950s progressed, Baxter carved out a niche in this area, producing a number of titles in this style including Tamboo!
 (1956), Caribbean Moonlight (1956), Ports of Pleasure (1957), The Sacred Idol (1960) and Jewels of the Sea (1961).
-Baxter claimed Ravel and Stravinsky as influences on his work.
+Baxter cited Maurice Ravel and Igor Stravinsky as influences on his work.

-In 1957, Martin Denny covered Les Baxter's "Quiet Village", with exotic bird calls and a vibraphone instead of strings, which established the sound of the Polynesian styled music.
-The song reached #2 on Billboard's charts in 1959 with Denny's Exotica album reaching #1.
-Soon the new technology of stereo further opened up the musical palettes of Denny and other prominent exotica artists such as Arthur Lyman and Juan García Esquivel.
+In 1957, Martin Denny recorded a version of "Quiet Village" with imitation bird calls and a vibraphone, instead of strings, which established the sound of the Polynesian-styled music.
+The song reached #2 on Billboard's charts in 1959, with the parent Exotica album reaching #1.
+Soon the new technology of stereophonic sound further opened up the musical palettes of Denny and other prominent exotica artists such as Arthur Lyman and Juan García Esquivel.

 The distinctive sound of exotica relies on a variety of instruments: conga, bongos, vibes, Indonesian and Burmese gongs, boo bams (bamboo sticks), Tahitian log, Chinese bell tree, and Japanese kotos.
-Additionally intrinsic to the sound of exotica are bird calls, big-cat roars, and even primate shrieks, which invoke the dangers of the jungle.
-Though there are some standards which contain lyrics (including those by Yma Sumac), singing is rare.
-Abstract, siren-like ululations, chants, vocalized animal calls, and guttural growls are common.
+Additionally intrinsic to the sound of exotica are sound effects including bird calls, big-cat roars, and primate shrieks.
+Though there are some standards that contain lyrics (including those by Yma Sumac), singing is rare.